 Living on campus is about community, convenience, independence and comfort.
 It’s also about choice.
 Whether the traditions of college living appeal or an independent apartment, we’ve got something for everyone.

-Surrounded by residents and a network of talented and supportive advisors, your son/daughter will be at the epicentre of one of Australia’s leading research and teaching universities.
+Surrounded by residents and a network of talented and supportive advisors, your child will be at the epicentre of one of Australia’s leading research and teaching universities.

 Plus all bills, utilities and Wi-Fi are inclusive for all colleges and apartments, so there are no hidden extras!